 The LTIAP awards are made in the form of restricted Shares that vest in equal installments over a three-year period; however, each individual can elect to take up to 50% of his or her award in the form of options which vest equally over five years.
 Although the Compensation Committee believes that paying these awards in restricted Shares provides the most retention value for employees, it has agreed to permit individuals to elect to take up to 50% of the award in options in order to give the individual employee some ability to structure his or her own equity compensation in a way that best matches the individual's needs and provides the most value to that individual.
 The Compensation Committee has concluded that individual employees place value in having the ability to match the form of their equity compensation to their individual financial objectives and that this value to employees outweighs any diminution in the retention value of LTIAP awards by permitting up to 50% to be paid in options.
-Shares or options are issued under the LTIAP only after all performance has been achieved and thereafter, the Shares or options are subject to time-based vesting.
+Shares or options are issued under the LTIAP only after all performance has been achieved during the prior three-year period and thereafter, the Shares or options are subject to time-based vesting over an additional three-year period.
 Dividends are paid on all Shares issued under the LTIAP.

-Each of Mr. Wood and Ms. Becker elected to take the entirety of their 2010 LTIAP award in Shares.
-The number of Shares actually awarded to each individual was determined by dividing the amount of the award by

-\$81.98, the closing price of our stock on the NYSE on February 10, 2011, the date the award was made.
-There is no amount included in the Summary Compensation Table or Grants of Plan-Based Awards Table in this proxy statement for these awards to Mr. Wood or Ms. Becker.
-The LTIAP awards reflected in the Summary Compensation Table and the Grants of Plan-Based Awards Table in this proxy statement relate to performance for the 3-year period ending December 31, 2009.
+Each of Mr. Wood, Ms. Becker and Mr. Blocher elected to take the entirety of their 2011 LTIAP award in Shares.
+The number of Shares actually awarded to each individual was determined by dividing the amount of the award by \$95.96, the closing price of our stock on the NYSE on February 9, 2012, the date the award was made.
+There is no amount included in the Summary Compensation Table or Grants of Plan-Based Awards Table in this proxy statement for these awards to Mr. Wood, Ms. Becker or Mr. Blocher.
+The LTIAP awards reflected in the Summary Compensation Table and the Grants of Plan-Based Awards Table in this proxy statement relate to performance for the 3-year period ending December 31, 2010 which were awarded in February 2011.